 - 5. Engage the PTO by pulling up on the PTO switch. - 6.
-Move the throttle to the FAST position and pivot the ground speed control levers in from the START/PARK position to the neutral "N" position. - 7.
-Begin mowing. - 8.
-When finished, reduce throttle speed so that the engine idles and push the PTO switch down to shut off the PTO. - 9.
+Move the throttle to the "FAST" position and begin mowing. - 7.
+When finished, reduce throttle speed so that the engine idles and push the PTO switch down to shut off the PTO. - 8.
 Stop the engine.
 See Stopping the Zero-Turn Riding Mower.